hhandika/segul/README.md

 ### Installing from a GitHub Repository

 You will need [rust compiler toolchain](https://www.rust-lang.org/learn/get-started).
+The setup procedure is similar to installing the app using cargo.
 To install the development version for any supported platform:

 ```{Bash}
 cargo install --git https://github.com/hhandika/segul.git